guslipkin/Spring2021/GEB 3373 ~ International Comparative Dimensions/GEB 3373 Homework/GEB 3373 Homework 4.md

    - Ed Snowden became famous for blowing the whistle on all the sorts of data that the government collects about people.

 10. Identify and briefly summarize representative laws and regulations that attempt to address international ethics and social responsibility.

+    - A more extreme example of international laws and regulations about ethics are the Geneva conventions which cover humanitarian treatment in wars.
+    - While the Paris Climate Agreement is not a set of laws, it is a set of international guidelines on how countries can become more environmentally friendly to combat global warming.